By HAPPY MULOLANI

 To achieve this goal, government has partnered with cooperating partners such as the Germany government (GIZ).
 Government’s partnership with GIZ through the AgriFood programme under Food and Nutrition Security, Enhanced project (FANSER) is aimed at enhancing smallholder and strengthen resilience in view of climate change through improving agriculture and food security of households in Katete and Petauke districts in Eastern province.
 The project is working to empower 56, 000 households.

 This partnership has enabled key stakeholders to come on board to contribute towards improving rural livelihoods.
-To this end, FANSER is collaborating with other partners such as the National Food and Nutrition Commission and Catholic Relief Services, among others in the implementation of this project.
+To this end, FANSER is collaborating with other partners such as the National Food and Nutrition Commission and Catholic Relief Services in the implementation of this project.

 With this in mind, GIZ and various partners have developed appropriate materials meant to empower and equip farmers with vital information to enable farmers grow crops that are resilient to the devastating effects of climate change.